-The Company has five subsidiary companies, St Giles Hospice Shops, Walsall Hospice Trading, St Giles Hospice (Promotions), and St Giles Care Agency, all limited by shares wholly owned by the Hospice, and St Giles Hospice Developments, a company limited by guarantee of which the Hospice is the sole member.
-Walsall Hospice Trading holds certain shop leases but otherwise does not trade.
+The Company has five subsidiary companies, St Giles Hospice Shops, Walsall Hospice Trading, St Giles Hospice (Promotions), St Giles Care Agency, all limited by shares wholly owned by the Hospice, and St Giles Hospice Developments, a company limited by guarantee of which the Hospice is the sole member.
+Walsall Hospice Trading holds a shop lease but otherwise does not trade.

 The Shops Company acts as agent for the Hospice in both the sale of donated goods and in reclaiming gift aid on donations arising from the sale of donated goods.
 The Shops Company also sells new, bought-in goods.
 The Promotions Company runs the Hospice Lottery and the Developments Company is responsible for the construction of new buildings and the refurbishment of existing buildings.
-The Care Agency company offers paid-for care within the community.
-Once profitable, (now expected to be in the financial year 2014-15), all profits from the Care Agency will be donated to the Hospice.
+The Care Agency Company offers paid-for care within the community.
+Once profitable, with the previous cumulative losses repaid, all profits from the Care Agency will be donated to the Hospice.